AntonioPC94/Ice/README.md

 ![ICE17](https://github.com/AntonioPC94/Ice/blob/b495337a9e7770cd03a4a4d080b19a85a1a6b770/img/ICE17.png)

-Los dos parámetros que modificaremos, son: SESSION y payload.
+Los dos parámetros que modificaremos, serán: SESSION y payload.

 ![ICE18](https://github.com/AntonioPC94/Ice/blob/b495337a9e7770cd03a4a4d080b19a85a1a6b770/img/ICE18.png)
 ![ICE19](https://github.com/AntonioPC94/Ice/blob/b495337a9e7770cd03a4a4d080b19a85a1a6b770/img/ICE19.png)